mercury-hpc/mchecksum/README.md

 =====================

 CRC32 and Adler32 checksums require ZLIB to be installed on your system.
-CRC32C can be used with or without SSE4.2 acceleration -- SSE4.2
-requires the SSE4.2 instruction set to be supported by your CPU.
+CRC32C can be used with or without HW acceleration -- SSE4.2 acceleration requires the SSE4.2 instruction set to be supported by your CPU, improved performance can be achieved using the Intel(R) ISA-L[*][isal] library but requires the PCLMULQDQ instruction to be supported by your CPU as well as this library to be installed on your system.

 Building
 ========